1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 Single Wire Coolant Temperature Sensor Wiring Diagram

-When the temperature of the engine coolant gets hot (almost 98 degree Celsius), the single-wire coolant temperature sensor’s resistance decrease (almost zero) and creates a connection of earth from the engine body.
+When the temperature of the engine coolant gets hot (almost 98 degree Celsius), the single-wire coolant temp sensor’s resistance decrease (almost 0) and creates a connection of ground from the engine body.

-This earth connection goes radiator’s relay 85 terminals in the fuse box to activate the relay, and the current starts to flow from the fuse box to the radiator fan, which ultimately turns ON the radiator fan.
+This ground connector goes radiator’s relay 85 terminals in the fuse box to activate the relay, and the current starts to flow from the fuse box to the radiator fan, which ultimately turns ON the radiator fan.

 Related Post: How To Test Coolant Temp Sensor Wiring With Multimeter